Steam Cleaners Buying Guide

 Residential units heat water up by using an internal boiler system.
 Ladybug, Reliable, and Vapamore all use a boiler

 method of creating steam for their cleaners.
 Take care to note that when considering a steam cleaner, make sure the

 boiler tank is stainless steel.
 Stainless steel boilers are more resistant to corrosion and far surpass other metal

 A newer way to heat the water is by using a "flash" heating method.
 Tankless water heaters have used this style

-of heating for years, and some steam cleaner manufacturers, like Gruene Steam,
+of heating for years, and some steam cleaner manufacturers, like Soniclean steam mops,

 have adopted a similar method for creating steam water vapor.
 Though